Governing Law and Regulations

 Comparison: State vs. Federal

 • Administration and enforcement.
-Ohio EPA's Division of Air Pollution Control will provide administrative support for the regional programs being implemented in Ohio.
 The Ohio EPA, the EPA, and the PUCO administer and enforce GHG emissions reporting requirements in Ohio.

 Public utilities owning or operating an electric generating facility within Ohio must become a participating member in the Climate Registry and must report GHG emissions according to the Climate Registry's approved protocols.